 Sending money internationally to a bank account : SWIFT or SEPA?

-In a world that feels smaller every day, we live in a truly global society.
+In contemporary times, many individuals perceive a shrinking world, fostering a closer connection to a global society.
 Whether you’re celebrating weddings abroad, embarking on international business or study adventures, or investing in holiday properties in far-off lands, our lives often extend across borders.

 Sending money internationally is a part of our life.
 However, with hidden transfer costs, fluctuating exchange rates and varying delivery time, you might ask yourself ‘Did I send money the best way for my needs?’